Volunteer in Laos

 Construction and Renovation

-Volunteers on the Construction and Renovation project assist with light construction and renovation tasks such as improvements to medical centers, childcare centers and schools within the local Honkau Village community.
+As a volunteer on the Construction and Renovation project you will assist with light construction and renovation tasks such as improvements to medical centers, childcare centers and schools within the local Honkau Village community.
 The centers are all in great need of new infrastructure, as well as improvements and maintenance.
 Volunteer tasks can include, but are not limited to, building, renovating, painting, restoration, carpentry and landscaping.
-The Construction and Renovation project is ever changing and the tasks that are assigned to volunteers can be varied as they are frequently re-prioritized according to the specific needs of the centers at the time.
-Volunteers can expect to work on a variety of projects during their time in Laos and must be open to complete the range of work that is required at the time of their placement.
-This project is suitable for all volunteers who are interested in physical work and who are not afraid to get stuck in and get their hands dirty.
-Volunteers do not need prior construction or renovation experience to participate on this project, as they work alongside the local staff to complete the work, although skilled workers are very welcome.
-The Construction and Renovation project has an extra cost of US$50 per week for supervision, materials and the logistics involved in this project.
+The Construction and Renovation project is ever changing and the tasks that are assigned to you can be varied as they are frequently re-prioritized according to the specific needs of the centers at the time.
+You can expect to work on a variety of projects during their time in Laos and must be open to complete the range of work that is required at the time of their placement.
+This project is suitable for anyone who is interested in physical work and who are not afraid to get stuck in and get their hands dirty.
+You do not need prior construction or renovation experience to participate on this project, as they work alongside the local staff to complete the work, although skilled workers are very welcome.
+The Construction and Renovation project has an extra cost of US$50 per week (excluding the first week) for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.
+Please note that the Construction and Renovation project has a 2 week minimum duration.

 Volunteers on the Childcare project will provide care to children from childcare establishments near Honkau Village.
 Volunteers will be expected to arrange games and educational activities for the children, while also caring for them.
 While some basic resources are available, volunteers will be required to use their initiative to develop activities and bringing resources to assist with activities is strongly encouraged.
 Childcare work ranges from administration, cooking, cleaning, feeding, caring for children, to teaching, assisting with homework and arranging activities, such as painting, singing, and sports activities.
 At all placements, the children have fixed weekly activities, focusing mainly on education, such as English language classes.
 Topics such as morality, hygiene and Laotian traditions are also discussed with the children.
 Many centers also support creative activities, like painting, drawing, origami or dancing, and some centers organize visits to the river or local villages.